-Aqueous PN solutions should be infused over 48 hours in stable neonates where PN has been plumbed in a pharmacy aseptic unit.
+Aqueous PN solutions should be infused over 48 hours in stable neonates.
 Lipid should be infused over 24 hours with syringes changed daily.
 Short term lipid tolerance is maximised when intravenous lipid emulsions are infused continuously at a steady rate.
 There is little evidence to suggest that a lipid free interval allows lipids to 'clear' from the plasma or improves tolerance through 'hepatic rest' (90), additionally increased line handling associated with interruptions to lipid delivery could also contribute to higher infection risks (91 92)